siara-cc/Unishox2/README.md

 This is a C library for compressing short strings.
 It was developed to individually compress and decompress small strings.
 In general compression utilities such as `zip`, `gzip` do not compress short strings well and often expand them.
 They also use lots of memory which makes them unusable in constrained environments like Arduino.

+# Applications

+- Compression for low memory devices such as Arduino and ESP8266
+- Compression of Chat application text exchange include Emojis
+- Storing compressed text in database
+- Faster retrieval speed when used as join keys

 ![Promo picture](Banner1.png?raw=true)

 # How it works